arnaud4d/documentation/docs/ViewPro/vpDatabaseReferences.md

 An error is returned in the 4D View Pro cell if:

 *	the 4D method returns another type other than those listed above,
-*	an error occurred during 4D method execution (when user click on "abort" button).
+*	an error occurred during 4D method execution (when user clicks on "abort" button).